diligentlystereotypedinvestment/numbersense/README.md

 12) Repeating Decimals to Fractions - I think this is done

-13) More Remainder Type Problems
+13) More Remainder Type Problems - I think this is done

 14) Perimeter & Area of Polygons and Circles